what is honed tile? digging into the stone finish

 honed vs. polished tile

-polished tile is different from honed tile in that it’s shiny and glossy in appearance, rather than subtle and matte.
-Leather is a good comparison — polished stone is similar to polished leather finishes — shiny, reflective, and more intense colors. whereas, honed stones showcase a more suede-like finish; a softer look and feel, non-reflective and an overall warmer feel than polished stone.
-It's important to note that you will sacrifice a more intense coloring with honed tiles, but it's the "quieter" finish of honed stones that makes them much more elegant.
+polished tile is different from honed tile in that it’s shiny and glossy in appearance, rather than subtle and matte. leather is a good comparison — polished stone is similar to polished leather finishes — shiny, reflective, and more intense colors. whereas, honed stones showcase a more suede-like finish; a softer look and feel, non-reflective and an overall warmer feel than polished stone.

-polished tile generally does not offer as much slip resistance as honed tile (although honed tile doesn’t not always mean slip resistance), and is more likely to show fingerprints, water spots, scratches, and other forms of wear.
+in addition, polished tile generally does not offer as much slip resistance as honed tile (although honed tile doesn’t not always mean slip resistance), and is more likely to show fingerprints, water spots, scratches, and other forms of wear.

 honed vs. tumbled tile